 Repels moths, fleas, flies and mosquitoes.
 Lavender has been used for centuries to add a pleasantly sweet fragrance to homes and clothes drawers.
 Although people love the smell of lavender, mosquitoes, flies and other unwanted insects hate it.
 Place tied bouquets in your home to help keep flies outdoors.
 Plant it in sunny areas of the garden or near entryways to your house to help keep those areas pest free.
 You can also use oil extracted from the flowers as a mosquito repellent you can apply to exposed skin when going into the garden or patio.
 The Everything Lavender website has a guide for extracting the oil and making a lavender-infused body oil.
 Added benefits are that lavender oil nourishes the skin and has a calming effect that induces sleep.

-Lemongrass contains citronella, a natural oil often found in insect-repelling candles.
+The oil of lemongrass contains citral, geraniol, myrcene, limonene and citronellal, a natural oil often found in insect-repelling candles.
 (Photo: Iqbal Osman/flickr)

 Repels mosquitoes.
 You’ve no doubt seen citronella candles in stores during the summer and read how citronella will keep mosquitoes away.
 Citronella is a natural oil found in lemongrass, an ornamental that can grow up to 4 feet tall and 3 feet wide in one season.
-This grass with wonderful culinary uses is hardy only in South Florida (Zone 10), so almost everyone will have to grow it as an annual.
+(It's worth noting that lemongrass isn't just the name of one plant; it's the umbrella name for plants in the Cymbopogon family, which also includes citronella grass.)
+This grass with wonderful culinary uses is hardy only in South Florida (Zone 10), so almost everyone else will have to grow it as an annual.
 It does well in a pot or in the ground in a sunny, well-drained location.
 Use its fragrant, narrow leaves in chicken and pork dishes and to flavor soups and salad dressing.
 Many Asian recipes call for lemongrass.

 Bruise the leaves on this hardy plant to repel mosquitoes.
 (Photo: Andrea_44/flickr)